-Malaysia has ratified Annex VI of MARPOL.
-As at 1 January 2012, the maximum sulphur content of any fuel oil used on board Malaysian and foreign vessels in Malaysian territorial waters shall be 3.5 per cent m/m and from 1 January 2020, the maximum sulphur content will reduce to 0.50 per cent m/m.
+Malaysia has ratified annex VI of MARPOL.
+As at 1 January 2012, the maximum sulphur content of any fuel oil used on board Malaysian and foreign vessels in Malaysian territorial waters shall be 3.5 per cent m/m and from 1 January 2020, reduced to 0.50 per cent m/m.